TikTok Set to Top $30bn Despite Complex Year Ahead

 Work that utilised sponsorship and/or partnership programmes in order to meet specific awareness/business goals as well as to enhance the image of a brand, organisation or corporation.

-Celebrating commercial effectiveness, strategic planning and creative application of solutions to unlock growth and measure impact
+Celebrating advertising campaign effectiveness, strategic planning and creativity using digital solutions to promote brands and to measure campaign effectiveness.

-The work in this Gong Gong will need to demonstrate how an effective strategy rooted in creativity has met its chosen business objectives, generated positive customer outcomes and driven sustainable business impact over time.
+The work in this Gong Gong will need to demonstrate how an effective social media strategy rooted in creativity has met its chosen business objectives, generated positive customer outcomes.

 A number of criteria will be considered during judging, weighted as follows: 25% idea; 25% strategy; 50% impact and results.